-If you defer your place at the University, you will not normally be able to stay eligible for the fees which applied to your intended first intake.
-If you take up a place in a subsequent year, you will be charged the fees applicable to your course intake at the time you start your studies.
+If you defer your place at the University and take up a place in a subsequent year, you will be charged the fees applicable for your course intake at the time you start your studies.

 Additional charges

 The University expects you to bear such additional costs as we deem reasonable for your course, over and above the standard tuition fee.
 We aim to make available as much information as possible as to the items covered under the standard fee charge.